JordanMcGrathhhh/DynoReader/README.md

 As displayed in the code, OpenCV is used to attempt to give Tesseract a better shot at understanding the data presented.
 To my surprise, it made the world of a difference in testing.
 Without the tweaks given by OpenCV, DynoReader wasn't able to read any of the supplied Dyno Sheets clearly.
-With two small commands (Changing RBG -> Gray scale and blowing up the image using INTER_CUBIC), Tesseract read 50% of the graphs supplied.
+With two small commands (Changing RBG to GRAY and blowing up the image using INTER_CUBIC), Tesseract read 50% of the graphs supplied.

 The limitations really show in this program due to several key issues:
-1).
+* 1).
 Non-standardization of Dyno Sheets
-2).
+* 2).
 Iffy-guessing on Tesseract

 As shown in the code, there's plenty of checks (and even some odd written code to catch unexpected results).
 That being said, it's impossible to catch every small mistake Tesseract makes- especially for cases like Fail-2-Dyno.jpg where the lines overlap the text.